 A feud in a Chinese migrant family in Australia took a tragic and costly turn when it was taken for an adversarial contest in the New South Wales Supreme Court.
 In the adversarial court system, the litigants are responsible for finding the evidence and for presenting it to the court; the judge acts as an umpire, he enforces the rules of combat and selects the winning argument- based on the evidence that is presented to the court.
 The litigants are out to win the combat and the truth often takes second place.
 In court, all parties swear ‘to tell the truth, the whole truth, and nothing but the truth’.
 However, the adversarial system lends itself to a combatant presenting a selection of the truth that suit their cause.
 The winner chosen by the judge may sometimes be a skilful liar.

 The family feud was caught up in seven court cases.
-I was the defendant in my personal capacity in ‘the Katrina Case’- see below.
-In the trial of that case, the court did not get to hear the other six court cases and how these six cases were interlinked with the issues in my trial- the Judge ended the one legal dispute, but the family squabbles live on while other issues remain unresolved.
-The adversarial court system is hardly suitable for resolving a highly-charged family feud, where the family needed behavioural professionals as advisors rather than lawyers as combatants, counselling rather than more fights in an adversarial arena.
+I was the defendant in my personal capacity in ‘the Katrina Case’– see below.
+In the trial of that case, the court did not get to hear about the other six court cases and how these six cases were interlinked with the issues in my trial- the Judge ended the one legal dispute, but the family squabbles live on while other issues remain unresolved.
+The adversarial court system is hardly suitable for resolving a highly-charged family feud, where the family needed behavioural professionals rather than lawyers, counselling rather than more fights in an adversarial arena.

 In his last will, George selected me, his youngest brother, as the sole executor to manage his estate.
-We were twelve years apart and we were both graduates in medicine from the University of Sydney.
-George conducted a general family practice in Melbourne before retiring in Sydney in 1998; I was a specialist surgeon in NSW Mid North Coast and relocated to Sydney around the same time.
+We were twelve years apart and we were both graduates of the University of Sydney in medicine.
+George conducted a general family practice in Melbourne before retiring in Sydney in 1998; I was a specialist surgeon in NSW North Mid Coast and relocated to Sydney around the same time.
 George had not nominated either of his two children as executor in any of his previous three wills.
-Before George died, Katrina and Lindsay enjoyed a good relationship with my wife and me- I have been godfather to Katrina.
+Before George died, Katrina and Lindsay enjoyed a very good relationship with my wife and me- I am godfather to Katrina.
 After George died, there was a sudden change in Katrina’s attitude; and twelve months later, she took the lead in a court action to remove me as executor (referred to in this article as ‘the Katrina Case’).

 In this article, I am putting on record the underlying intertwining family issues that were lost in my trial and overlooked by the press.
-Evidences referred to in this article are based on their factual existence at the time of my trial, and opinions are those of my own- unless otherwise stated.
+My account is based on evidence that existed at the time of the trial.

 First, I need to debunk the Sydney Morning Herald report of my so-called fraud and an underlying insinuation that I might have misappropriated some money.
 The court accepted the following evidence: